Player Events

 -

-: The content has just been stopped.
+"Stopped": The content has just been stopped.
 No content is playing anymore. -

-method is called, to indicate that a new content is being loaded. -
+"Loading": Set synchronously when theloadmethod is called, to indicate that a new content is being loaded. -

-is now ready to play. -
+"Loaded": the last content loaded withloadis now ready to play. -

-event should also have been triggered.
-You can also know which error happened by calling thegetError
+"Error": the last content loaded withloadhas been interrupted due to an error.
+An"error"event should also have been triggered.
+You can also know which error happened by calling thegetErrormethod.

 As such, for example to automatically play when the content is loaded, you can